tamhinsf/ucwa-sfbo-console/README.md

-﻿# Create Skype for Business Online Apps using the UCWA API
+# Create Skype for Business Online Apps and Meetings using the UCWA API

-This example demonstrates how to create a Skype for Business Online (SfBO) app using UCWA - Microsoft’s Unified Communications Web API
+This example demonstrates how to create Skype for Business Online (SfBO) apps and meetings using UCWA - Microsoft’s Unified Communications Web API

+  * Using the Skype for Business Online AppSDK?
+We'll show you how to create Meeting URLs that you can provide to the iOS and Android AppSDK

 Many of you have created Skype for Business On-Premise integrations using UCWA.
 This interactive, console-based .NET application will demonstrate how you can do the same using Skype for Business Online.
 You'll also see how you can accept user credentials using a platform-specific, pre-built dialog box.
 Deploying to device without a web browser?
 No problem!
 You can show a message that tells users to visit a website on another device where they can enter a unique code to begin sign in.
 Direct username and password entry to a console is demonstrated as well.